Predefined Flow Contexts

 Input Parameters

-At present, only the Flow Context contains these predefined fields and schema.
-The Global Context remains empty unless explicitly populated by the user.
+At present, only the flow context contains these predefined fields and schema.
+The global context remains empty unless explicitly filled by the user.

 $.inputParams